Five big takeaways from President Biden’s 2023 State of the Union Address

 Giving GOP response, Sarah Huckabee Sanders hits hot-button issues

-Sanders, newly inaugurated as Arkansas’ governor but better known to many Americans as former President Trump’s White House press secretary, delivered a fiery response for the GOP.
+Sanders, newly inaugurated as Arkansas’s governor but better known to many Americans as former President Trump’s White House press secretary, delivered a fiery response for the GOP.

 She also accused the administration of being in thrall to “woke fantasies” and having been “completely hijacked by the radical left.”